Professional and Full-Time Positions

 MSU is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, ethnicity, sex (including pregnancy and gender identity), national origin, disability status, age, sexual orientation, genetic information, protected veteran status, or any other characteristic protected by law.
 We always welcome nominations and applications from women, members of any minority group, and others who share our passion for building a diverse community that reflects

 Information Assistants (IAs) are selected and trained to provide quality assistance and services to our guests and residents in our residence halls.
 Information Assistants provide such services as package receipt and delivery, guest check-in, equipment and supply check-out, fire and door alarm response, as well as general reception and information services.
-Preference is given to work-study eligible students who live in on-campus residence halls and apartments; however, all students are welcome to apply.
+Preference is given to work-study eligible students who live in University Student Housing and apartments; however, all students are welcome to apply.
 Compensation is minimum wage.
 IAs work an average of 15-20 hours per week.

 Residence Directors (RDs) are graduate students majoring in student development/higher education, counseling, or a related field.
 RDs live in apartments, usually off the lobby of a residence hall, and are the direct supervisors of the student staff in a designated residence hall.
 Compensation includes graduate tuition (including out-of-state fees, if applicable), a bi-monthly stipend, availability of professional development funds, and an apartment with amenities.